Blenheim State School: History

 Blenheim State School's new teaching building (Block A in 2019), was a standard design "Small Timber School Building".
 This type of building was constructed in Queensland between 1930 and 1946 and was a continuation of earlier types of small, country teaching buildings.
-The classroom width was generally 18ft (5.5m), and the building was highset, with two verandahs.
+The classroom width was generally 18 ft (5.5m), and the building was highset, with two verandahs.
 The type was not designed for expansion, being built for a set number of students - either 24, 40, 60 or 80.
 In this way they varied from Sectional School Buildings (1920–1950), which had blank end walls to enable future extensions, along with verandahs to the northern side, and large banks of windows to the southern side.
 The new building, for 60 pupils, was completed in January 1935.

 Plans and specifications from 1934 show that the single classroom building was a timber-framed and weatherboard-clad structure, highset on tall timber stumps, with a gabled roof and verandahs on the east and west sides.
-The classroom was 18ft x 30ft (5.5 x 9.1m).
-Timber stairs provided access to the 8ft (2.4m) wide verandahs, which had semi-enclosed corner hat rooms at the southern ends.
+The classroom was 18 ft x 30 ft (5.5 x 9.1m).
+Timber stairs provided access to the 8 ft (2.4m) wide verandahs, which had semi-enclosed corner hat rooms at the southern ends.
 Banks of timber-framed casement windows with fanlights and skillion window hoods were centred on the south and north gable end walls; the northern windows were to have "acid obscured" glass.
 Doors from the verandah to the classroom were positioned slightly north of the centre, to accommodate two classes in the one room: a smaller, east-facing class to the north; and a larger, west-facing class to the south.
 This allowed for natural light to enter from the student's left, espoused as an optimum arrangement by educators at the time.
 The ceiling was coved with an exposed tie rod and an off-centre latticed ceiling vent between the doors.
 The understorey provided sheltered play space and was partly enclosed with timber battens (southeast) and corrugated metal sheets (south and west); timber seats ran along the south wall and into the southwest corner.

 A function held to celebrate the opening of the new school building on 9 February 1935 was attended by dignitaries including the Under Secretary of the Department of Public Instruction, Bernard J McKenna, who officially opened the building; Sir Littleton Groom, MHR; Edmund B Maher, MLA; and shire council members.